Depriving girls of secondary education translates to a loss of at least US$500 million for Afghan economy in last 12 months

 New analysis by UNICEF has found that depriving girls in Afghanistan of their right to secondary education will have a devastating effect on the country’s economy.

-KABUL, 15 August 2022 – Keeping girls out of secondary school costs Afghanistan 2.5% of its annual GDP, according to a new analysis by UNICEF.
+KABUL, 15 August 2022 – Keeping girls out of secondary school costs Afghanistan 2.5 per cent of its annual Gross Domestic Product (GDP), according to a new analysis by UNICEF.

-If the current cohort of three million girls were able to complete their secondary education and participate in the job market, girls and women would contribute at least $5.4 billion to Afghanistan’s economy.
+If the current cohort of three million girls were able to complete their secondary education and participate in the job market, girls and women would contribute at least US$5.4 billion to Afghanistan’s economy.

 UNICEF’s estimates do not take into account the non-financial impacts of denying girls access to education, such as upcoming shortages of female teachers, doctors and nurses, the ensuing impact on decreasing attendance for girls in primary school and increasing health costs related to adolescent pregnancy.
 The estimates also do not account for the broader benefits of education, including overall educational attainment, reduced child marriage and reduced infant mortality.[i]

 “The decision on March 23, not to allow girls back to secondary school was shocking and deeply disappointing," said UNICEF Afghanistan Representative, Dr. Mohamed Ayoya.
 "Not only does it violate girls’ fundamental right to education, it exposes them to heightened anxiety, and greater risk of exploitation and abuse, including child trafficking, early and forced marriage.
 Now, this new analysis clearly articulates the terrible economic impact of this decision on the country’s GDP.”